georgeokez/python-utils-library/README.md

 # Python Utils Library

-This is a Util Library of commonly solved python problems
+This is a Util library of commonly solved python problems